jacopoGH13/NLP/README.md

-In the branch **Sentiment Analysis** there is a synthetic but very interesting sentiment analysis.
+In the branch **Sentiment Analysis** there is a synthetic but very interesting sentiment analysis by using the same dataframe 'train.csv'